Structural-constrained Methods for the Identification of Unobservable False Data Injection Attacks in Power Systems: Introduction

-Therefore, the main contributions of this paper are threefold: First, we present a new model that takes into account both the physical, statistical, and structural properties of unobservable FDI attacks and the typical load changes in power systems.
-Second, we propose a model-selection-based approach that enables the identification of unobservable FDI attacks by using information criteria and proving analytically that the nuisance parameters that stemmed from the typical load changes can be neglected.
-Finally, we propose an OMP based method and the novel low-complexity GM-GIC method that utilizes both the sparsity and the graphical properties of the problem in order to reduce complexity, while preserving high capabilities for the identification of unobservable FDI attacks.
-Moreover, the GM-GIC method can be used in the general context of sparse recovery of a graph signal from the outputs of a graph filter, and is not limited to power system applications.
+The main contribution of this paper is threefold.
+First, we present a new model that takes into account the physical, statistical, and structural properties of unobservable FDI attacks and the typical load changes in power systems.
+Second, by leveraging the proposed model, we derive a model-selection-based approach for unobservable FDI attack identification.
+Finally, we propose an OMP-based method and the novel low-complexity GM-GIC method that utilizes both the sparsity and the graphical properties of the problem in order to reduce complexity, while preserving high capabilities for the identification of unobservable FDI attacks.
+Further, we demonstrate that the GM-GIC method can be used in the general context of sparse recovery of a graph signal from the outputs of a graph filter, and is not limited to power system applications.

 The remainder of this paper is organized as follows.
-In Section \ref{sec; Background} we introduce the background on the model of the power flow equations, BDD, and unobservable FDI attacks.
-The proposed GIC-based approach for the detection and identification of unobservable FDI attacks is presented in Section \ref{sec; localization block}, while the two low-complexity methods are developed in Section \ref{sec; large scale}.
-In Section \ref{sec; Simulation study} a simulation study is presented.
-Finally, the paper ends with conclusions in Section \ref{sec; Conclusions}.
+In Section \ref{sec; Background} we introduce the necessary background on the power flow equations, BDD, and unobservable FDI attacks.
+The proposed structural-constrained model for unobservable FDI attacks is presented in Section \ref{sec; structural model}.
+This model is then used in Section \ref{sec; detection and identification} to develop the GIC-based approach for the detection and identification of unobservable FDI attacks, which is the basis for the two low-complexity methods developed in Section \ref{sec; large scale}.
+Next, a simulation study is presented in Section \ref{sec; Simulation study} and conclusions in Section \ref{sec; Conclusions}.